bozonx/squidlet/doc/squidletctl.md

 ## Update hosts

-Update all the hosts of group config

-    squidletctl update [--work-dir] ./groupConfig.yaml

-Update specified host of group config
+Update host

-    squidletctl update myHost [--work-dir] ./groupConfig.yaml
+    squidletctl update --light=true [--work-dir] --host=my-host [--port=8088] ./hostConfig.yaml

-Also you can specify the next params:
+Params:

+* --light=true - Mandatory.
+Only light mode is supported at the moment.
+If true it make a bundle which will be uploaded to the host.
-* ./groupOrHostConfig.yaml - it is path to host config yaml file of group config.
+* --host - set remote host
+* --port - set remote port.
+Is isn't set - default will be used
-* --work-dir - path to dir where hosts and tmp files will be placed By default it is under $SQUIDLET_ROOT dir
+* --work-dir - path to dir where hosts and tmp files will be placed
+* ./hostConfig.yaml - it is path to host config yaml file.

+?????
+  By default it is under $SQUIDLET_ROOT dir
 * SQUIDLET_ROOT is an env variable points to root where hosts' files and builds are placed

-### Group config yaml file

-    # plugins which are common for each host
-    plugins:
-      - ./myPlugin.yaml

-    # list of host config files
-    hosts:
-      - ./myHost.yaml

-    hostDefaults:
-      config:
-        someParam: 1

 ## Start x86/arm/raspberry pi host on nodejs